Diamond DA50 Magnum, Austria

 The aircraft is also less susceptible to damages caused by hangar rash due to its unlimited-life airframe.

-Magnum avionics
+Magnum avionics and displays

 The cockpit is equipped with one G1000 primary flight display (PFD) system.
 An additional G1000 multifunction display (MFD) system is also part of the cockpit.
 In addition, the aircraft is fitted with a standard synthetic vision system.

-The aircraft can also be equipped with optional features such as the GFC 700autopilot system.
+The aircraft can also be equipped with optional features, such as the GFC 700 autopilot system.
 Other optional equipment includes traffic warning and weather systems.
 In addition, the aircraft can be fitted with digital en route chart systems.

-Piston engine
+Piston engine from Austro Engine

 The engine is supplied by Austro Engine, a sister company to Diamond Aircraft.
 Austro builds piston and turboprop engines for light and unmanned aircraft.